metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 Optional:

-- `enabled` (Boolean) Enabled enables the monitor tab in the Jaeger console.The PrometheusEndpoint must be configured to enable this feature.
+- `enabled` (Boolean) Enabled enables the monitor tab in the Jaeger console.
+The PrometheusEndpoint must be configured to enable this feature.
-- `prometheus_endpoint` (String) PrometheusEndpoint defines the endpoint to the Prometheus instance that contains the span rate, error, and duration (RED) metrics.For instance on OpenShift this is set to https://thanos-querier.openshift-monitoring.svc.cluster.local:9091
+- `prometheus_endpoint` (String) PrometheusEndpoint defines the endpoint to the Prometheus instance that contains the span rate, error, and duration (RED) metrics.
+For instance on OpenShift this is set to https://thanos-querier.openshift-monitoring.svc.cluster.local:9091

 <a id="nestedatt--spec--template--query_frontend--jaeger_query--resources"></a>